Alumni Update: Interview with Amanda Hovest

 If you would have told me that I would be the President of AIGA Los Angeles 10 years ago I would have told you that you were crazy.
 AIGA has impacted my life in ways I have yet to experience.
 It has enabled me to lead and work side by side brilliant creative minds to do some pretty special things for our creative community.
 The opportunities for personal growth and learning when joining an AIGA board is astronomical.
 It does take a lot of time and dedication but the relationships you build on and off the board, and the relationships you are able to create for others, is a unique experience.

-And does your experiences and personality find its way into your work?
+And does your experience and personality find its way into your work?

 I’d say I have a colorful and bright personality that factors into my work as much as anyone’s personal filter does, but the work we do as designers isn’t for us (most of the time).
 It is generally for others, and therefore needs to reflect their vision much more than any personal aesthetic I may have.
 My personality rarely factors into the visual style, but is a strong asset in interacting with people during the design process to solve the problem.
 Not every project involves rainbows and unicorns.